frrad/BibPie/README.md

 -------------
 Configuration information read from ~/.bibpie.
 This file is created with default values on first run.

+The % in launchStr is replaced by the relative path of file.

 Note
 ----
 Not secure -- .bib files can get arbitrary code execution by setting file path appropriately.